 How is the penalty calculated?

-- If the return is not received by the filing deadline, currently an initial penalty of £200 is imposed, or £300 for a corporate entity (which is the maximum that can be imposed initually), followed by further daily penalties of £10 (maximum £50 for a corporate entity, which is the maximum) per day until the return is received.
+- If the return is not received by the filing deadline, currently an initial penalty of £200 is imposed (£300 for a corporate entity which is the maximum that can be imposed), followed by further penalties of £10 per day (£50 for a corporate entity) until the return is received.

 Can I appeal against the penalty?

 - Please remember that you must still submit your return as soon as you can.

 - You can appeal by completing a Penalty Appeal Form [170kb].
 The appeal needs to be submitted within 30 days of the date of the Order imposing the penalty.

 - Below are some examples which the Director may agree are reasonable grounds of appeal.
 In these circumstances the penalty may be reduced or completely removed from your account, if the reason prevented you from submitting your completed return on time:

 - life-threatening illness (for example, a heart attack) or the onset of a disability or a serious mental health condition that prevents you from dealing with your tax affairs and engaging an adviser to do so on your behalf;

 - the death of an immediate family member (for these purposes meaning spouse, common law spouse, child or parent) shortly before a tax return deadline;

 - unexpected or unforeseeable postal delays (e.g. a postal strike); or

 - important documents lost, for example through theft, fire or flood, that cannot be replaced in time to meet the submission deadline;

 - The following are not accepted as being a reasonable excuse for sending in a late return: